-20 Lower-potency hemp edible wholesaler.
+21 Lower-potency hemp edible wholesaler.

 Establishes a new hemp business license for entities engaging in the wholesale of lower-potency hemp edibles.
 Authorizes license holders to obtain an endorsement to import products from other states consistent with the authorization for cannabis wholesalers.
 Authorizes license holders to transport lower-potency hemp edibles under conditions substantially similar to cannabis transporters.
+Authorizes license holders to purchase products from Minnesota businesses for sale in other jurisdictions and establishes requirements related to products that do not qualify as lower-potency hemp edibles under state law.